coin1111/hyperlane-example/README.md

-# Hyperlane example of sending messages between 2 chains
+# Hyperlane example of sending messages between 2 local chains

 ## Architecture

-1. We create 2 "blockchains" using Foundry Anvil (equivalent to hardhat):
+1. We create 2 local "blockchains" using Foundry Anvil (local EVM, equivalent to hardhat):
 - anvil8545
 - anvil8546

-2. Launch 2 validator for each of 2 blockchains.
-Each validator will sign messages in mailbox on its chain.
-Validator private keys must be stored security, otherwise messages can be validated by an attacker.
+2. Launch 2 validators for each of 2 blockchains.
+Each validator will sign messages in a mailbox on its chain.
+Validator private keys must be stored securely, otherwise messages can be validated by an attacker.

-3. Launch 2 releayer each for its chain.
-Each relayer watches for messages and validator signatures on its chain and send a message to the second chain.
+3. Launch 2 relayers each for its chain.
+Each relayer watches for messages and validator signatures on its chain and sends a message to the second chain.
 Relayer private keys if stolen will not lead to data loss, since relayer only copies a message from one chain mailbox to the other chain.

 ## Setup